Bismuth: Physical characteristics

 Bismuth is a brittle metal with a dark, silver-pink hue, often with an iridescent oxide tarnish showing many colors from yellow to blue.
 The spiral, stair-stepped structure of bismuth crystals is the result of a higher growth rate around the outside edges than on the inside edges.
 The variations in the thickness of the oxide layer that forms on the surface of the crystal cause different wavelengths of light to interfere upon reflection, thus displaying a rainbow of colors.
 When burned in oxygen, bismuth burns with a blue flame and its oxide forms yellow fumes.
 Its toxicity is much lower than that of its neighbors in the periodic table, such as lead and antimony.

 No other metal is verified to be more naturally diamagnetic than bismuth.
-(Superdiamagnetism is a different physical phenomenon.)
-Of any metal, it has one of the lowest values of thermal conductivity (after manganese, neptunium and plutonium) and the highest Hall coefficient.
-It has a high electrical resistivity.
+(Note: Superdiamagnetism is a different physical phenomenon.)
+Of any metal, it has one of the lowest values of thermal conductivity (after manganese, neptunium, and plutonium) and the highest Hall coefficient.
+It has the fourth highest electrical resistivity of all the pure metals, only surpassed by gadolinium, manganese and plutonium.
+(Note: When measured at approximately room temperature.)
 When deposited in sufficiently thin layers on a substrate, bismuth is a semiconductor, despite being a post-transition metal.
-Elemental bismuth is denser in the liquid phase than the solid, a characteristic it shares with germanium, silicon, and gallium.
-Bismuth expands 3.32% on solidification; therefore, it was long a component of low-melting typesetting alloys, where it compensated for the contraction of the other alloying components to form almost isostatic bismuth-lead eutectic alloys.
+Elemental bismuth is denser in the liquid phase than the solid, a characteristic it shares with germanium, silicon, gallium, plutonium, and water.
+Bismuth expands 3.32% on solidification, so it was long a component of low-melting typesetting alloys, where it compensated for the contraction of the other alloying components to form almost isostatic bismuth-lead eutectic alloys.

 Though virtually unseen in nature, high-purity bismuth can form distinctive, colorful hopper crystals.
-It is relatively nontoxic and has a low melting point just above 271 C, so crystals may be grown using a household stove, although the resulting crystals will tend to be of lower quality than lab-grown crystals.
+It is relatively nontoxic and has a low melting point just above 271 C, so crystals may be grown using a household stove, although the resulting crystals tend to be of lower quality than laboratory-grown crystals.

 At ambient conditions, bismuth shares the same layered structure as the metallic forms of arsenic and antimony, crystallizing in the rhombohedral lattice.
 When compressed at room temperature, this Bi–I structure changes first to the monoclinic Bi-II at 2.55 GPa, then to the tetragonal Bi-III at 2.7 GPa, and finally to the body-centered cubic Bi-V at 7.7 GPa.
-The corresponding transitions can be monitored via changes in electrical conductivity; they are rather reproducible and abrupt and are therefore used for calibration of high-pressure equipment.
+The corresponding transitions can be monitored via changes in electrical conductivity; they are rather reproducible and abrupt, so are used for calibration of high-pressure equipment.